sjkp/Microsoft-teams-docs/teams/auth.md

-﻿# Authenticating your Microsoft Teams tab app
+﻿# Authenticating your Microsoft Teams (Preview) tab app

 Your tab app can use Azure Azure Active Directory (Azure AD) or any identity provider.
 Microsoft Teams provides a mechanism to enable secure user authentication when necessary.